annejungers/annejungers/README.md

 Besides to do sport, in my free time I really like to read **books** and to go to event related to **art** (music events, exhibitions, etc.).
 I really like all sort of art but I have a slight preference for **modern art**.
 To sum it up, my interests are a mix of sciences, new technologies and art.
 I am always up for a good conversation about those topics.

 I consider myself as a non stop learner in my career of my free time.
-I am also passionated about languages, I am learning German and would like later in my life to learn **danish**, **arabic** and **russian**.
+I am also passionated about languages, I speak fluently 3 languages(Fr-EN-DT) and I have German notions (still currently learning this language).
+Later, I also would like to learn **Russian**.

 ----------------------------------------------------------------------------------------------